CACI-IMG/ForecasterDocs/user-guide/Getting-started/Solution.md

  Once these parameters have been specified, pressing the OK button creates the new solution.
 A new solution starts with a single empty project called *Project1*.

- For finding out how to new projects to a solution, use the link below:
+ For finding out how to add new projects to a solution, use the link below:

 {% page-ref page="Projects.md" %}